MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-sync.md

 You can turn off OneDrive sync from all the SharePoint libraries in your organization with SharePoint Online Management Shell.

-To urn off OneDrive sync from all the SharePoint libraries in your organization:
+To turn off OneDrive sync from all the SharePoint libraries in your organization:

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).